avoidwork/tenso/README.md

 ## Authentication
 The `protect` Array is the endpoints that will require authentication.
 Sessions are used for non `Basic` or `Bearer Token` authentication, and will have `/login`, `/logout`, & custom routes.
 Redis is supported for session storage.

+Multiple social authentication strategies can be enabled at once.

 ### Basic Auth
 ```javascript
 {